Skip to Content

 Common Mistakes For New Truck Drivers

 Hello and welcome to the BW Mitchum Trucking blog!
 We’re bringing you the latest information on topics that matter to commercial truck drivers.
-BW Mitchum has been a leader in customized intermodal and domestic transportation, while still maintaining the core principles you expect from a 3rd-generation family business.
-We pride ourselves on our reliable and personalized customer service and provide whatever logistical support customers may need in addition to transportation, including warehousing, trans loading, and brokerage services.
-We are committed to continuing to provide the highest-quality transport services as we continue to grow.
+BW Mitchum has been a leader in customized intermodal and domestic transportation while still maintaining the core principles you expect from a 3rd-generation family business.

-In today’s blog, we’ll be discussing some of the most common mistakes made by new truck drivers.
-If you’re new to commercial truck driving, you are probably excited to get started.
-You may also be a bit nervous, which is understandable.
 Luckily for you, we’re here to let you know about some common mistakes made by rookie truck drivers so that you can avoid them!
 Some new truck drivers dive into the profession with a bit too much ambition and find themselves in predicaments.
 If you’re interested in learning more, you’re in the right place.
 Let’s get right into it.

-Before we move into the mistakes, we’d like to take the time to remind you that commercial truck driving can be a challenging profession.
-Let’s start with the obvious– You’ll be on the road a lot more than the average person.
-Some truck drivers are on the road for days or even weeks delivering shipments back and forth.
 With that being said, truck driving can be extremely tiring, and new truck drivers tend to run a higher risk of burning themselves out.
 Trucking takes hard work, commitment, and determination, but you must also be aware of tiring yourself out, which can lead to mistakes being made.
-Here are some common mistakes new truck drivers might make hand how to avoid them!
+Here are some common mistakes new truck drivers might make and how to avoid them!

-This might seem like an obvious one, but this will take 10 to 15 minutes at most.
-It is not worth the risk to skip it.
-Never leave without double-checking (or even triple checking!) your destination.
-Additionally, you should always take time to do a pre-trip safety inspection.
-Including, inspecting the inside and outside of the vehicle.
 Start the truck, check your gauges, adjust your mirrors, and make sure your lights and signals work.
 Walk around the outside of the truck to check for anything out of place or any problems with the tires, and then thoroughly check the trailer and load.
-Make sure that you are carrying the correct load– You don’t want to drive hundreds of miles and then find out that you don’t have the right load.
+Make sure that you are carrying the correct load.
+You don’t want to drive hundreds of miles and then find out that you don’t have the right load.
 Perform a pre-trip inspection and check your paperwork before driving anywhere, whether you are going to or from a destination.

-New to trucking and your first commercial truck driving job is exciting, but you should always be cautious of your speed.
-In the U.S., a semi-truck with a loaded trailer can weigh up to 80,000 lbs– That’s a lot of weight to carry around, and going too fast, can cause you to lose control quickly.
-If you need to hit the brakes suddenly, you may slide to the other side of the road.
 Also, keep in mind that when traveling downhill, you need to be especially careful of your speed.
 Picking up speed when going downhill can make it almost impossible to come to a stop or control your truck.
 In addition to the safety risks of speeding, it also burns up gas quickly.
 Speeding is a bad habit to avoid, and a wreck will slow you down much more than driving at a reduced speed will.

-Oftentimes, people don’t take safety practices as seriously as they should.
-Some people have the mentality that nothing bad will happen to them, especially if they are overconfident.
-However, no one is immune to accidents.
 As a new truck driver, it is crucial that you start forming good, safety-conscious habits to avoid accidents and keep a clean driving record.
 Some of these safety practices include following the speed limit and performing pre-trip inspections, as mentioned above.
-Other safety measures that should be taken seriously include:
+Other safety measures that should be taken seriously include the following:

 • Adhering to weight limits– An overloaded trailer can be difficult to control or maneuver.